telerik/kendo-ui-core/docs/controls/charts/how-to/integration/tooltip-for-category-axis-labels.md

 # Use Drawing API to Show Custom Tooltip for categoryAxis Labels

-The example below demonstrates how to display a tooltip for `categoryAxis` labels through the [drawing API]({% slug overview_kendoui_drawingapi %}).
-The tooltip is displayed when hovering a `categoryAxis` label.
+It is possible for you to display a tooltip for `categoryAxis` labels through the [drawing API]({% slug overview_kendoui_drawingapi %}).

+The example below demonstrates how to achieve this behavior.
+Note that the tooltip is displayed when hovering a `categoryAxis` label.

 ###### Example

 ```html
 <div id="chart"></div>
 <div class="customTooltip">CustomTooltip</div>